 On the way to Disney for this trip, we took our time, stopping in SC for a few days then stopping for a few days at Tomoka State Park in Florida (the “real Florida”).
 The campground is beautiful with sand and tropical plants offering a refreshing change of scenery for us.
 Nearby, we visited the old Bulow sugar plantation ruins.
 Finally arriving at Disneyworld, we stayed at Fort Wilderness for a little over a week.
 For us, having a trailer was a great option – we were close to the Magic Kingdom (our favourite park) and had our own food and drinks to enjoy (since, unfortunately, the meals at the park weren’t what they were a decade before so it was nice to enjoy some non-greasy fare of our own).

-Our 2024 trip was similar but this time included taking both son-in-laws, neither of whom had been to Disney before.
+Our 2024 trip was similar but this time in October (I had retired so there were no restrictions on when to go) and included taking both son-in-laws, neither of whom had been to Disney before.
 My wife and I had a ‘leisurely’ trip driving the trailer down then met the kids there (who flew down as they both work and can’t spare the time to travel).
-The trip was ‘leisurely’ until we hit Florida only to realize Tomoka had closed due to the impending hurricane Helene.
-We ended-up staying at a KOA in Davenport to weather it out.
-We had similar problems getting home where we had to get out before hurricane Milton hit – yes, we wedged out ten day trip right between two hurricanes.
+The trip was ‘leisurely’ until we hit Florida only to realize Tomoka (where we planned to stay two nights) had closed due to the impending hurricane Helene.
+We ended-up staying at a KOA in Davenport to weather it out which was a better idea given it was in central Florida and out of harms way avoiding the hurricane in the gulf and the tornadoes spawned on the dirty (Atlantic) side which we just learned about from another camper who was fleeing the Miami area.
+We had ten nice days at Disney with great weather for six or seven followed by a few days of rain as the NEXT hurricane, Milton, started making its way to Florida!
+We got out just in time (Disney posted a message the night before we left telling us they were evacuating the campground) along with a bizarre amount of traffic fleeing north and with enough fuel to make it to the Georgia border.
+Whew!
+We unknowingly wedged our ten day trip right between two hurricanes and we now understand what ‘hurricane season’ is.

 To be honest, the trailer is more comfortable than many hotel rooms: once connected to services (electrical, water, and sewer), it becomes a lot like a hotel room with full facilities, and our own ‘stuff’ (and ‘our own dirt’ should that come up).